Chapter 13 Bankruptcy

 - With Chapter 13 Bankruptcy, the FHA is much more lenient and they typically consider the following elements:

-- A major misconception people have about bankruptcy is that they have to wait 7 or 8 or 20 years before you can even use credit again.
+- A major misconception people have about bankruptcy is that they have to wait many years before you can even use credit again.
 That is completely false.
 The truth is that you can start rebuilding right away.

-- If you have questions about your Chapter 13 Bankruptcy options, Contact Us Today For A Free Consultation!
+- If you have questions about your Chapter 13 Bankruptcy options, contact The Law Offices of Dax J. Miller today for a free consultation!

 Chapter 13 Bankruptcy May Stop Repossession